-The Town has recorded a liability in the amount of \$600,000 relating to a settlement reached with the City of Haverhill, Massachusetts and other parties for its share of the closure costs of a landfill.
-The settlement was approved by Special Town Meeting in August of 2013 and is classified as a current liability as of June 30, 2013.
+In 2012 the Town recorded a liability in the amount of \$600,000 relating to a settlement reached with the City of Haverhill, Massachusetts and other parties for its share of the closure costs of a landfill.
+The settlement was ultimately increased to \$700,000, \$100,000 of which was covered by the Town's insurance carrier.
+The payment was made in 2014 with funds provided by the Town's Stabilization fund.